hpcaitech/ColossalAI/docs/source/en/features/gradient_accumulation_with_booster.md

 ## Hands-on Practice

-We Now demonstrate gradient accumulation.
+We now demonstrate gradient accumulation.
 In this example, we let the gradient accumulation size to be 4.

 ### Step 1.
 Import libraries in train.py
 Create a `train.py` and import the necessary dependencies.
 The version of `torch` should not be lower than 1.8.1.